awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

   + `/var/log/parallelcluster/slurm_suspend.log` \(head node\)
 + In most cases, `clustermgtd` handles all expected instance termination action\.
 Check in the `clustermgtd` log to see why it failed to replace or terminate a node\.
 + For dynamic nodes failing [`SlurmSettings` Properties](Scheduling-v3.md#Scheduling-v3-SlurmSettings.properties), check in the `SuspendProgram` log to see if `SuspendProgram` was called by `slurmctld` with the specific node as argument\.
 Note that `SuspendProgram` doesn’t actually perform any action\.
 Rather, it only logs when it’s called\.
 All instance termination and `NodeAddr` reset is done by `clustermgtd`\.
 Slurm puts nodes back into a `POWER_SAVING` state after `SuspendTimeout` automatically\.
++ If compute nodes are failing continuously due to bootstrap failures, verify if they are being launched with [Slurm cluster protected mode](slurm-protected-mode-v3.md) enabled\.
+If protected mode isn't enabled, modify the protected mode settings to enable protected mode\.
+Troubleshoot and fix the bootstrap script\.

+### Queue \(partion\) `Inactive` status<a name="troubleshooting-v3-queues"></a>

+If you run `sinfo` and the output shows queues with `AVAIL` status of `inact`, your cluster might have [Slurm cluster protected mode](slurm-protected-mode-v3.md) enabled and the queue has been set to the `INACTIVE` state for a pre\-defined period of time\.

 ### Troubleshooting other known node and job issues<a name="troubleshooting-v3-other-node-job-issues"></a>